Jada68/DOT-Parking-Regulations/README.md

 ### Can you say a little more about how you were able to reduce query run time?

-Sure...we reduced the size of the dataset U+1F643

-00:56:21	Jack Rosacker (DCP):	Two questions if there's time: (1) Was there a specific design choice that led to you using the Esri JS API vs Experience Builder or similar, and (2) Looking back, would you have chosen any different tools or techniques?

-00:58:45	Casey Smith (DCP):	Curious if you’ve considered containerizing the process in something like docker?

-01:01:47	lucinachavez:	Lucina Chavez: chavezlucina1@gmail.com

-01:04:19	Dan Levine:	Working at another city agency, I have had similar concerns about publishing processed data that has not been fully QA'ed. great to hear your consideration and thanks for sharing your work in progress!
+Building spatial indices creates an organized tree so that SQL isn’t looping through all the data but through specific indices that fit the code.
+Jada used the sqlalchemy package to pull her SQL queries into python.
+That said...we reduced the size of the dataset too :)  We are still working on reducing runtime, that's why I'm considering haveing Jada implement a docker to our technology stack, so we can containerize the process.

-01:04:32	Bartosz Bonczak:	Great work!
-Two questions: (1) is signage data available on Open Data is the same as DOT’s SIMS data base - does it also updates daily?
-(2) Are there plans to incorporate temporal aspect of the parking signs that would lead to something like SpotAngels App does?
+### Is signage data available on Open Data is the same as DOT’s SIMS data base - does it also updates daily?
+Are there plans to incorporate temporal aspect of the parking signs that would lead to something like SpotAngels App does?

+Yep, this data is on [Open Data](https://data.cityofnewyork.us/Transportation/Parking-Regulation-Locations-and-Signs/nfid-uabd/about_data).
+It's a subset of the [Street Sign Work Orders](https://data.cityofnewyork.us/Transportation/Street-Sign-Work-Orders/qt6m-xctn/about_data) data that we export from DOT's Sign Information Management System (SIMS)--a custom database developed in-house using PostGreSQL.
+The Parking regulations data DOES have a temporal aspect to it, but its buried in the sign description.
+We do plan to add a temporal aspect to this, just can't say went just yet.

-01:04:39	Dennis's iPhone (2):	Will there be way to subscribe to changes occurring in parking regulations with in a region or a map of block
+### Will there be way to subscribe to changes occurring in parking regulations with in a region or a map of block?

-01:04:45	Jada Grandchamps:	Replying to "Can you say a little..."
-Building spatial indices creates an organized tree so that SQL isn’t looping through all the data but through specific indices that fit the code

-01:06:04	Casey Smith (DCP):	Replying to "Curious if you’ve co..."
-I’m certainly not a docker—but its an open platform that allows you to separate your applications/processes from your own infrastructure to increase processing speeds

-01:06:44	Jada Grandchamps:	I used the sqlalchemy package to pull my SQL queries into python

-01:08:34	Emily Pramik (IBO):	Replying to "Wonderful work, Jada..." colorbrewer could be a good place to start: https://colorbrewer2.org/

-01:08:40	Jada Grandchamps:	Replying to "Curious if you’ve co..."
-@Casey Smith (DCP) Thank you.
-I will definitely look into this

-01:09:36	Amir Hassan:	Python Tutorial (w3schools.com)
-@Sarah Ward, this is a great resource that I used to learn Python from
+Great suggestion.
+We will definitely consider it, but no promises.

-01:10:29	lucinachavez:	Having just spent the past 4 months collecting parking data, I appreciate how multi-pronged this issue is—particularly vis-a-vis congestion pricing and curb management where parking is under crossfire—how do you see this tool benefitting/supporting the public as we enter this new NYC DOT era?
+### How do you see this tool benefitting/supporting the public as we enter this new NYC DOT era of congestion pricing?

-01:14:36	Bartosz Bonczak:	Simply switching to code-based processing (like Python and GeoPandas) might help in performance as it doesn’t need to render all of the data points saving memory.
-Of course there are other options when moving away from the single machine.
+I don't know precisely how this will help when it comes to congestion pricing.
+Ideally, this will be a tool that can help the public understand all parking regulations in most areas of NYC (there are some private communities that are not under our jurisdiction).

-01:17:15	Amir Hassan:	NYC DOT folks, how about roadwalks that are on PANYNJ property, such as JFK, but have NYC DOT signage on it?
+### NYC DOT folks, how about roadways that are on PANYNJ property, such as JFK, but have NYC DOT signage on it?

+This falls out of our jurisdiction, so it will not be included.
+Please note that signage follows the guidelines of the Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD), so it may *look* like its an NYC DOT sign, but actually be under the jurisdiction of another agency or entity.

 </details>